-By 2020, the global market for packaged water will be over 500 billion litres and worth over US$ 200 billion.
+In 2022, the global market for packaged water is over 500 billion litres and worth over US$ 200 billion.
 Detailed technical and financial analysis of Water Unite's model concludes it is feasible to raise US$ 100-200 million per year in a 'pioneer' phase by working with a select group of companies that are already indicating their willingness to participate.
 Over 10-15 years, Water Unite aims to raise even greater sums for investment and to become an integral part of the sector.
 Our ambition is to become nothing less than an independent and widely recognised indicator of industry best practice, an effective means of collaboration and, most importantly, to make a substantial contribution to the delivery of sustainable water and sanitation services where they are needed most alongside plastic recovery and management schemes.

-Is this a tax on bottled water?
+Is this a tax on products?

 Who can participate?